wonsunahn/CS1541_Project2/README.md

 As before five_stage.c reads in a trace file (a binary file containing a sequence of executed instructions) and simulates the processor described above.
-But since the implementation is as of now incomplete, the L1 and L2 caches will always miss and you will always go to DRAM memory.
-Your goal is to complete the cache implementation so that the accesses sometimes hit in the caches.
+But since the cache implementation is as of now incomplete, the L1 and L2 caches will always miss and you will always go to DRAM memory (unless you hit in the write-buffer, of course).
+Your goal is to complete the cache implementation so that the accesses hit in the caches when appropriate.

 ### Solution Binary

 Let's start by looking at five_stage_solution (the solution binary) to see how the output *should* look like.

-Try doing the following:
+Try doing the following, choosing the file extension that is appropriate for your OS:

 ```
-$ ./five_stage_solution -t traces/two_loads.tr -c confs/l1-wb.conf -d
+./five_stage_solution(.linux/.exe/.mac) -t traces/two_stores.tr -c confs/l1-wb.conf -d
 ```

 Or, alternatively open the 'outputs_solution/two_stores.l1-wb.out' file after doing 'make'.